legeiger/HomeAssistant/automation/readme.md

 ### Morning Briefing.yaml Automation:
 __[File Link](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/morning_briefing.yaml)__

-* Send my Wife and I a morning e-mail with the weather for the day and some other tidbits of information.
+* Send my Wife and I a morning e-mail with the weather for the day current and upcoming holidays/birthdays and a random picture of the two of us.
+This automation relies on __[filemove.py](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/filemove.py)__ to move a random picture into the correct directory each morning.
+That python file is availalbe in this repository and runs each morning via a cron job.

 ### Notification bulb.yaml Automations
 __[File Link](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/notification_bulb.yaml)__